Healthy Homes Assessment Te Hauke

 Home Assessments Te Hauke for Rental Properties

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a tenant services ruling can be significant for landlords and property managers.
-For specialist advice get in touch today and book your rental properties house evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties